AnalyticalJosh/CognoRise-info-tech-Project-1/README.md

 7. Area: Classification of geographical region analyzed

 #### PROBLEM STATEMENT
  1. How has the unemployment rate changed over time (by date)?
  2. Are there any seasonal patterns in unemployment?
 (Analyze based on the frequency column.)
  3. Which years or months had the highest and lowest unemployment rates?
  4. Which Indian states have the highest and lowest unemployment rates?
  5. Can you identify any regional disparities in employment and unemployment?
  6. Is there a correlation between the estimated labor participation rate and the unemployment rate across different states?
  7. What is the estimated employed percentage in each state?
  8. Are there any states where the employed percentage significantly differs from the national average?
  9. How does the employed percentage correlate with the unemployment rate?
- 10.What is the estimated labor participation rate in each state?
+ 10. What is the estimated labor participation rate in each state?
- 11.Is there any relationship between labor participation and unemployment?
+ 11. Is there any relationship between labor participation and unemployment?